Shandong University: Qilu Software College Campus

 the university's Software College.
 Campus construction started in July 2001 and the campus now has a total area of about 267,000 square meters.
 More than 3,000 students live on the Qilu Software College Campus.
 The campus is located next to a cluster of commercial software ventures, such as the China International ICT Innovation Cluster (CIIIC) and shares educational resources with these businesses.

 Weihai Campus

-Weihai Campus was established in 1984, its campus covers a total area of about 1 million square meters, making it the largest campus of Shandong University.
+Shandong University Weihai Campus was established in 1984, its campus covers a total area of about 1 million square meters, making it the largest campus of Shandong University.
 Shandong University Weihai Campus is organized in 13 departments that include the College of Korean Studies, the Business School, the Law School, the School of Journalism and Communication, the Art Institute, the College of Ocean Science, the School of Information Engineering, the School of Electrical and Mechanical Engineering, the Institute of Space Science and Physics, the Mathematics and Statistics Institute, the School of International Education, and the College of Vocational and Technical Training.
 To the west of the Weihai campus lies the Shandong University Academic Center, a beach-front hotel and conference center.